Spot bitcoin ETFs draw nearly $2bln in first three days of trading

 Both Bitwise and a joint venture of Ark Investments and 21Shares are initially waiving fees.
 Bitwise said its inflows in the first three days totaled $305.5 million, while the Ark/21Shares ETF has had inflows of nearly $230 million, according to BitMEX.

-By contrast, the Grayscale Bitcoin Trust, with a fee of 1.5%, has seen outflows this month.
+By contrast, the Grayscale Bitcoin Trust (GBTC), with a fee of 1.5%, has seen outflows this month.
 The trust was converted into an ETF at the same time the other ETFs were launched, and has seen $1.16 billion in outflows in its first three trading days, data from BitMEX showed.

 "We're seeing a shift from GBTC to the new, lower-cost ETFs, as well as some clients putting more money to work in the cheaper options" from brand-name issuers, he said.

-Representatives for Grayscale did not immediately provide comment.
-Speaking to Bloomberg at Davos on Wednesday, CEO Michael Sonnenshein said that while fees are a consideration, investors should also look at a product's size, liquidity and track record.
+Grayscale CEO Michael Sonnenshein pointed out that unlike the newly launched products, Grayscale already had substantial assets at the time of its conversion, allowing investors to lock in profits after Bitcoin’s run.
+The firm’s fees, meanwhile, “reflect a certain value that it brings to the market and to investors,” he told Reuters on the sidelines of the World Economic Forum in Davos.

+Grayscale “has a 10-year track record.
+It has 20-some-odd billion dollars of AUM (assets under management), a diversified shareholder base, tight spreads, and unbelievable liquidity,” Sonnenshein said.

-The next hurdle for the funds will likely be demonstrating their ability to win acceptance by institutional investors, such as pension funds, and investment advisers.
+The next hurdle for the funds will likely be demonstrating their ability to win acceptance among institutional investors, such as pension funds, and investment advisers.

-"The question of what to do with these in a portfolio has been drowned out by a lot of the noise" surrounding the new products' debut, Steve Kurz, head of asset management at Galaxy Digital, said ahead of that launch.
-Galaxy has partnered with Invesco to launch the Invesco Galaxy Bitcoin ETF, one of the nine new spot bitcoin ETFs.
+"The question of what to do with these in a portfolio has been drowned out by a lot of the noise" surrounding the new products' debut, Steve Kurz, head of asset management at Galaxy Digital, said ahead of last week's launch of its ETF.
+Galaxy has partnered with Invesco to launch the Invesco Galaxy Bitcoin ETF , one of the nine new spot bitcoin ETFs.

 The process of talking about what kind of allocation is appropriate and how spot bitcoin ETFs will "work their way into model portfolios will come into focus in the next six months,” he said.

-(Reporting by Suzanne McGee; additional reporting by Hannah Lang; Editing by Ira Iosebashvili, Michelle Price and Leslie Adler)
+(Reporting by Suzanne McGee Additional reporting by Hannah Lang and Megan Davies; Editing by Ira Iosebashvili, Michelle Price and Leslie Adler)